harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 Larger values of 4Ner & No. of points take longer, but are more accurate

-After generation of the table, use default grid value for recombination rate If estimates at extreme of grid, change the defaults
+After generation of the table, use default grid value for recombination rate If estimates at extreme of grid, change the defaults - can exceed above limits

 Ignore sliding window analyses - interval is better